zerokizo/splatoonsweps/README.md

 * [ ] Your environment (OS, Graphics card, and so on).
 * [ ] Addons in your game - Some of them may conflict.
 Please specify the one.
 **Something like "I have 300+ addons" isn't helpful, either.**
+* [ ] Try removing cache files!
+Some updates conflicts with your old cache files.
+They're located in *garrysmod/data/splatoonsweps/mapname.txt* for singleplayer and listen server host,
+and *garrysmod/download/data/splatoonsweps/mapname.txt* for multiplayer.

 ***
 ## Done